philzook58/philzook58.github.io/_posts/2024-04-15-pcode2c-dwarf-ebpf.md

 "Where Did My Variable Go?
 Poking Holes in Incomplete Debug Information" <https://arxiv.org/pdf/2211.09568.pdf> is a really interesting paper on techniques to validate dwarf debug information.
 See the references and citations for more

 Checking debug info dynamically is conceptually pretty straightforward.
 Devil in details though.

-One approach is to compare `-O0` execution/debug data with higher optimization levels using.
+One approach is to compare `-O0` execution/debug data with higher optimization levels using a debugger, running two binaries in sync.
 Presumably `-O0` is the less likely to omit or incorrectly generate debug data.

 You could also run an assembly program in a debugger in sync with a C interpreter (like <https://github.com/kframework/c-semantics>  <https://www.cl.cam.ac.uk/~pes20/cerberus/> <https://www.reddit.com/r/ProgrammingLanguages/comments/hf441y/an_interpreter_for_c/> ).
 Set a breakpoint at every position the debug data should have an opinion and compare.
 Maybe throw a fuzzer on it.

 These are all viable, but because of the particular hammer I've been forging, it makes sense to do this same process using CBMC, the C bounded model checker.

 I've been working on a tool [pcode2c](https://github.com/philzook58/pcode2c) which uses [ghidra pcode](https://github.com/angr/pypcode) lifting and generates a specialized C interpreter for that binary.
-In other words, static binary translation to C. This is not decompilation really, because I make zero effort to make readable idiomatic C, recover loops, recover types.
+In other words, static binary translation to C. This is not "decompilation" really, because I make zero effort to make readable idiomatic C, recover loops, recover types.
 All of that decreases the connection to the original binary.

 Here is a baby C example from  <https://www.mimuw.edu.pl/~alx/konstruowanie/ACSL-by-Example.pdf> It's a function that takes in a size parameter, and checks if two arrays of that size are equal.